Inowłódz – castle

 The Inowłódź castle was built on the foundation of Kazimierz the Great, probably around 1356-1366.
 The chosen location for the construction was a settlement at the ford on the Pilica River, which had strategic importance, as it cut between Mazovia and Małopolska regions.
 The castle’s role was to protect the customs chamber located on the Pilica ford, which was located on the trade route from Lviv through Sandomierz to Toruń.
 It also temporarily served as the ruler’s seat during his tours of the kingdom’s lands, and was managed by royal officials on a daily basis.

-The first recorded castellan of Inowłódź was Piotr Tłuk from Stryków.
-At the end of the 14th century, the castle belonged to the Niemir family, but King Władysław Jagiełło bought it and, due to its important location, returned it to royal property.
-Due to the deterioration of relations with Prince Siemowit IV, the king anticipated a threat from Mazovia and wanted to have an important, border stronghold.
-At the turn of the 14th and 15th centuries, he visited Inowłódz many times, probably to supervise the castle’s repairs and reconstruction.
-The internal development was significantly expanded at that time, perhaps to increase the number of the crew.
+At the end of the 14th century, the castle temporarily belonged to the Nowodworski family of the Nałęcz House, whose representatives lent Polish rulers significant sums of money, but king Władysław Jagiełło bought it in 1393 and, due to its important location, returned it to royal property.
+Due to the deterioration of relations with prince Siemowit IV, the king anticipated a threat from Mazovia and wanted to have an important, border stronghold.
+At the turn of the 14th and 15th centuries, he visited Inowłódz many times, probably to inspect the castle’s repairs and reconstruction.
+The internal development was significantly enlarged at that time, perhaps to increase the number of crew.
+It was headed by the castellan of Inowłódz.
+The first recorded in documents in 1438 was Piotr Tłuk from Stryków, who held a fairly high position in the hierarchy of officials.

 In 1515, the castle was purchased by Adam Drzewicki, a representative of a wealthy Polish noble family.
 During the Drzewickis the castle was probably destroyed by fire, as its destruction was recorded in the years 1518-1519.
 Another fire may have occurred around 1562, as at the Warsaw Sejm of 1563-1564, the starost Adam Drzewicki claimed that a number of mortgage notes had burned down.
 After each fire, the castle was rebuilt and partially transformed.
 It was certainly in use in 1612, when it was recorded that peasants from the Inowłódz estate should guard it, although Filip Wołucki, the castellan of Rawa, who took over the Inowłódz tenure in 1622, did not mention anything about the castle.
 The final decline of the building was probably caused by the Polish-Swedish war of 1655-1657, after which the destroyed castle fell into complete ruin.